-- Only use the rearview camera to assist you if it shows a good, clear picture.
+- The MMI display cannot show, or cannot adequately show, certain objects (such as small posts or grating), recesses in the ground and protruding parts on another car. - Only use the rearview camera to assist you if it shows a good, clear picture.
 For example, the image may be affected by the sun shining into the lens, dirt on the lens or if there is a defect. - Use the rearview camera only with the rear lid completely closed.
 Make sure any objects you may have mounted on the rear lid do not block the rearview camera.

-- The rear view camera picture is available as soon as the MMI Display or the MMI is switched on, or the start-up phase is com- - The sensors must be kept clean and free of snow and ice for the park assist to operate.

-- You can change the volume and pitch of the signals as well as the display ⇒ page 111. - What appears in the display is time-delayed.
+- The sensors must be kept clean and free of snow and ice for the park assist to operate. - The visual display is shown in the illustration of the rearview camera.
+This display shows where the sensors have detected an obstacle. - You can change the volume and pitch of the signals as well as the display ⇒ page 133. - Please follow the instructions for towing a trailer ⇒ page 133. - What appears in the display is time-delayed.